January 12, 2021

 A "curry" dish is hard to define, since it can use many types of sauces (or no sauce), and many different spice blends.
-Many of the chickpea curry recipes on the internet are some form of the American version of channa masala, made with cumin and coriander, tomatoes, and a coconut milk base.
+Many of the chickpea curry recipes on the internet are some form of the American version of channa masala, made with garam masala (a blend of cumin, coriander, and other spices), tomatoes, and a coconut milk base.

 In this dish, I wanted to create something slightly different, so I used a spice blend that contains more turmeric (similar to Caribbean curries).
-I also used cashew cream as a base for the sauce.
+I also used raw cashews as a base for the creamy sauce.
 Turmeric is a root that's related to ginger.
 Both turmeric and ginger have anti-inflammatory properties, so I love adding them to my dishes.
 As Hippocrates said, "let thy food be thy medicine."

-The spice blend in this recipe can be adapted to your individual tastes.
+The spice mix in this recipe can be adapted to your individual tastes.
 Increase or omit the cayenne to change the level of heat.
-And feel free leave out spices you don't like, and add or increase others that you do like!
+And feel free to leave out spices you don't like and add or increase others that you do like!
+Add lime juice if you want a bit of acidity.

 While this dish might be normally served at lunch or dinner, the leftovers make one of my favorite breakfasts.
 It's delicious on toast, a bagel, or naan.